Upstatement/ups-public-library/src/entries/custom-css-properties.md

 }
 ```

 In this case, the current value of the `--thumbnail-width` property at `64px` will only be accessible to elements with the `.thumbnail` class, and their children.
-That may be useful if you have multiple thumbnails throughout your site at different sizes, or if you want to overwrite a value for the property that was defined in a parent scope.
+That may be useful if you have multiple thumbnails throughout your site at different sizes, or if you want to overwrite the value of a property that was defined in a parent scope.

 Ultimately, where you define a custom property should depend on context.